K0MPLEXWorksTogether/ApnaCollegeWebDev/README.md

 - **CSS-3**: A fundamental understanding of the CSS Box Model, and relative units such as %, em or rem.
 - **CSS-4**: A deeper dive on transitions, transforms, background-images.
 Overall, a more deeper understanding of CSS properties.
 - **CSS-5**: An understanding of CSS Flexbox, and all the effects of its properties.
+- **CSS-6**: An understanding of CSS Grid, and Keyframes Animations.
+- **CSS-Mini-Project**: A small photography website with a simple sidebar, and minimalist animations.